stuntman86/aroworkshop1/README.md

  # For every resource that you deploy on ARO (project/app etc) please append your student name number to it.
-For example if the documentation mentions to create a parksmap app , student 1 should create parksmap1 , student 2 parksmap2 etc
+For example if the documentation mentions to create a parksmap app , student 1 should create parksmap1 , student 2 parksmap2 etc.

 # Lab 1 : Deploy a simple application on ARO